Your cookie preferences

 BT end of contract price increases

-According to our own research in July 2024, monthly prices for BT deals could increase by a further 14% once you fall out of contract, depending on the package you use and the time you bought it.
+According to our own research in July 2024, monthly prices for BT deals could increase by a further 14% once you fall out of contract, depending on the package you use and the time you signed up for it.

 To give you an idea of how much that is, if you pay about £30 per month for your service, that’s a difference of about £7 per month.